 Fran’s passion for this service comes from a desire to actually make a difference, influence what goes on in our government, and really make our voices heard.
 According to Fran, “Even when we don’t get the outcomes we want, people see that we show up, we put in the time, we do the work, and we are not going away!”

 Fran holds a BA in Business Management from Our Lady of the Lake University in San Antonio, and is retired from a career in sales and marketing in the office furniture industry.
 Originally from Illinois, Fran got to Texas as soon as she could.
-She considers herself a Texan, after 27 years living in the Lone Star State, and is passionate about fighting for liberty in Texas.
+She considers herself a Texan, after 3 decades of living in the Lone Star State, and is passionate about fighting for liberty in Texas.

 When Fran is not fighting for legislation, speaking to others about activism, or organizing the latest TTP special event, she is an active member of her church choir, and enjoys sewing, quilting and gardening.
 Fran can be reached at [email protected], on Facebook, Twitter, MeWe, and Parler.